 1 Two-key Triple-DES is restricted and legacy-use according to NIST SP 800-131A.
+As of the end of 2010, Two-key Triple-DES Decryption is only allowed for Legacy-usage (as per SP 800-131A).
 Users should start transitioning away from this algorithm to better, stronger choices.